Siqi-Xia/CCC-groupProj/README.md

-python app.py to run the web page
+"python app.py" to run the web page
 ----------------------